Rock the House (Gorillaz song)

-"Rock the House" is a song from Gorillaz' self-titled debut album.
+"Rock the House" is a song from Gorillaz's self-titled debut album.
 It was released as the third single from the album in October 2001.
 It peaked at number 18 on the UK Singles Chart.
 The song features a horn section loop sampled from "Modesty Blaise", a piece by British jazz musician John Dankworth.
-Rapper Del the Funky Homosapien is the only artist to provide vocals for the song.
+Del the Funky Homosapien is the only artist to provide vocals for the song.

 Music video

 The music video for "Rock the House" was directed by Jamie Hewlett and Pete Candeland.
-The inspiration for the video is said to have come from Hewlett's angst at the time, as the band was going through the process of being sued by another band named Monkey Tennis, nicknamed the Doppelgangerz in Rise of the Ogre, who claimed that Gorillaz was a stolen idea.
+The inspiration for the video is said to have come from Hewlett's angst at the time, as the band was going through the process of being sued by another band named Monkey Tennis, nicknamed the Doppelgangerz in the book Rise of the Ogre, who claimed that Gorillaz was a stolen idea.